United Kingdom in the Eurovision Song Contest 2001: At Eurovision

-In the United Kingdom, the contest was televised on BBC One with commentary by Terry Wogan and broadcast on BBC Radio 2 with commentary by Ken Bruce.
+The contest was broadcast on BBC One (with commentary by Terry Wogan) and on radio station BBC Radio 2 (with commentary by Ken Bruce).

 Voting

 Below is a breakdown of points awarded to the United Kingdom and awarded by the United Kingdom in the contest.
 The nation awarded its 12 points to in the contest.

 The BBC appointed Colin Berry as its spokesperson to announce the results of the British televote during the show.